TOAST-DOCS/TOAST-Cloud/en/console-guide.md

 #### Project Members

 Project members are also members of TOAST.com.
-Insider members of an organization will be able to use project services with further functions to be provided.
 You can be a project member, if not an organization member.

 Each project member has the following roles: